shazri/intelligent_tender_processor/README.md

   - Choose and switch models (e.g., LLaMA, Qwen)
   - Tune parameters (temperature, tokens, etc.) as needed

+### 4) Future Improvements

+- More robust intent detection
+  - Improve training dataset for better classification accuracy
+  - Explore advanced models beyond Logistic Regression
+  - Handle edge cases and ambiguous queries more effectively

+- Automated ingestion (daemon-based)
+  - Implement a background service to monitor document folders
+  - Automatically trigger ingestion when new files are added
+  - Reduces manual intervention and keeps the system up-to-date

+- File change detection using hashing
+  - Generate hashes for each document to detect modifications
+  - If a file changes, remove old vectors and reprocess only that file
+  - Improves efficiency by avoiding full re-ingestion

+- Load testing and scalability
+  - Perform load testing to evaluate system performance under stress
+  - Identify bottlenecks in vector search and LLM inference
+  - Explore horizontal scaling strategies (e.g., multiple workers, distributed vector DB)
+  - Ensure consistent user experience as usage grows

 ## Codes

 ### text_and_image_preprocessing.py